Skip to content

 Flush Tags

 Clears all cached content tagged with one or more cache tags.
-Tags are set on your origin's responses using the x-cache-tags header (see Advanced Caching for tag configuration).
+Tags are set on your origin's responses using the x-cache-tags header (see Cache for tag configuration).

 Flush a single tag: